ovidiuhomoc/RaspberryPi_1/README.md

-# RaspberryPi_1

-This is a test for adding and updating branches into Raspbian.

-This repo has been modified from Raspberry and pusshed to branch.
+# Repository for Raspberry Pi project

+Place here main code files and create branches for tests.